Kavinci/Timestamp-Microservice/README.md

 a unix timestamp and a natural language date are returned.
 If neither of these is sent then null is returned for both properties.

-The working file for this project is <a href="https://github.com/Kavinci/Timestamp-Microservice/blob/master/timestamp.js">timestamp.js</a>.
+The working file for this project is <a href="https://github.com/Kavinci/Timestamp-Microservice/blob/master/timestamp.js">timestamp.js</a> and the date conversion is done in a<a href="https://github.com/Kavinci/Timestamp-Microservice/blob/master/convert.js"> custom module</a>.
 This project also uses node.js and express.js as stated in the basecamp challenge from Free Code Camp:

 https://www.freecodecamp.com/challenges/timestamp-microservice